 English Daisy (Bellis Perennis)

-OK, English Daisies are supposed to be perennial plants down to USDA Zone 4, so maybe they shouldn’t be included here.
-But since we won’t be growing them in ideal conditions, I wouldn’t necessarily count on them returning next year.
+English Daisies are supposed to be perennial plants down to USDA Zone 4, so maybe they shouldn’t be included here, but since we won’t be growing them in ideal conditions, don't count on them returning next year.
 English Daisies grow to about 12" tall, with daisy-like blooms on top of slender, bending stems.
 They look like refined wildflowers, in shades of pink and white.

 04 of 10

 There are lots of dwarf Nicotiana on the market, in a variety of colors, but tall, white-flowers Nicotiana sylvestris is still an attraction.
 It grows about 5' tall and supposedly gives off a perfumed scent in the evenings when its flowers face upward.Continue to 5 of 10 below.